MicrosoftDocs/MIMDocs/MIMDocs/pam/raise-bastion-ffl.md

     dsacls "CN=AuthN Silos,CN=AuthN Policy Configuration,CN=Services,CN=configuration,DC=priv,DC=contoso,DC=local" /g mimadmin:CCDC;msDS-AuthNPolicySilo
     ```

-10. Restart the PRIVDC server so that these changes take effect.
+10. Restart the PRIVDC server, and other domain controllers, so that these changes take effect.

 ## Step 4 - Update the MIM PAM configuration

+1. Stop accepting new PAM requests, and wait for existing PAM requests to be completed.
+1. Make sure you're signed in into the server hosting MIM Service as a MIM administrator.
+1. Launch PowerShell.
+1. Type the following command.

+    ```powershell
+    Set-PAMConfiguration -ForestFunctionality DS_BEHAVIOR_2015
+    ```

+1. Restart the server where MIM Service is hosted.